Cooliguess/Color-Quest/README.md

 Installation:
   1. Install Greenfoot https://www.greenfoot.org/download/installation
+  2. Download ZIP file
-  2. Unzip the file and open with the Greenfoot IDE
+  3. Unzip the file and open with the Greenfoot IDE
-  3. It may take a while but once the screen is prompted, press 'run' to start playing!
+  4. It may take a while but once the screen is prompted, press 'run' to start playing!

 Thanks again to my group members and for DanPost for his help in the scrolling world class.